Sent: Saturday, 8/09/03

-If you are wondering why Jim is not in the picture, it's because he had to drive the motor home.
-He met us a ways down the road.
-If you are wondering when I'm going to drive the motor home so he can ride, it won't be anytime soon.
-I drove the motor home for 14 miles on a lonely stretch of interstate in Idaho last year, and it took me two weeks to be comfortable riding in it again.
+If you are wondering why Jim is not in the picture, it's because he had to drive the motorhome.
+He met us a few hours later.
+If you are wondering when I'm going to drive the motorhome so he can ride, it won't be anytime soon.
+I drove the motorhome for 14 miles on a lonely stretch of interstate in Idaho last year, and it took me two weeks to be comfortable riding in it again.
 It's the width -- 102 inches -- that I can't get used to.
 The deal Jim and I have is that he does all the driving and I do all the cooking and cleaning.
 On this trip, I'll agree that he's getting the short end of the stick, but he doesn't seem to mind.
 Yesterday's ride ended with 24 miles of pavement.
 Before we hit pavement, we saw 1 car.
 After we hit pavement, 7 cars passed us, and 4 of those were within the last 3 miles just before the campground.
+Not a big deal, right?
 I was starting to think I could deal with pavement and traffic on dirt roads.
 Reality set in today.

 Here are a few statistics:

 Number of smelly garbage trucks that wouldn't give up an inch of their lane, even though there was not another vehicle on the road for miles and the shoulder was about 6 inches wide at that point: 1

 Number of cars that passed up kicking up a cloud of dust so thick that we couldn't tell what color the car was: 30

 Number of considerate drivers who slowed down or even stopped so as not to choke us with dust: 4